 Dr. Fu has been extremely active and highly regarded in his technical field.
 He has served as the Program Chair of 「2003 IEEE International Conference on Robotics and Automation (ICRA)」as well as Program Chair of 「2004 IEEE Conference on Control Applications (CCA)」.
 In terms of the editorial work, he has served as Associate Editor of the prestigious control journal, called Automatica from 1996 to 1999.
 Starting from 1999, he started a new international control journal, called Asian Journal of Control, and became an Editor-in-Chief of the journal till now.
 Due to his profound academic reputation, he was appointed as Vice-President for Publication of Asian Control Association (ACA) since 2006, and then was elected as President of ACA during 2012–2013.
 Due to his active role in international control community, he was elected as BoG member of IEEE Control Systems Society (CSS) from 2014 to 2016.

 Dr. Fu has received numerous recognitions for his outstanding performance in research and education during his about twenty six year technical career.
-Domestically, he has received Distinguished Research Awards three times from National Science Council before 2000, the highest research honor for academic professors, Outstanding Youth Medal in 1991, Ten Outstanding Young Persons Award in 1999, Outstanding Control Engineering Award from Chinese Automatic Control Society (CACS) in 2000, Industry-Academia Collaboration Award from Ministry of Education in 2004, TECO Technology Award in 2005, and Outstanding Research Award from Pan Wen Yuan Foundation, 2012.
-Internationally, he has been awarded IEEE Fellow since 2004, and has been elected to be a Distinguished Lecturer for IEEE Control Systems Society from 2013~2015.
+In particular, he has received Distinguished Research Awards three times from National Science Council, Taiwan, before 2000, the highest research honor for academic professors.
+Moreover, he has been awarded IEEE Fellow since 2004, and has been elected to be a Distinguished Lecturer for IEEE Control Systems Society from 2013~2015.